 Sabina C. Grund, Kunibert Hanusch, Hans J. Breunig, Hans Uwe Wolf "Antimony and Antimony Compounds" in Ullmann's Encyclopedia ...
 The method involved treatment with antimony trifluoride with chlorine or with antimony pentachloride to give the active species ...
 "Antimony and Antimony Compounds" in Ullmann's Encyclopedia of Industrial Chemistry, 2006, Wiley-VCH, Weinheim. doi:10.1002/ ...
 Antimony trifluoride is the inorganic compound with the formula SbF3.
 Sometimes called Swarts' reagent, is one of two principal ...

 ... may refer to either of two compounds of antimony and sulfur: Antimony trisulfide, Sb2S3 Antimony pentasulfide ...
-Sb2S5, known as antimony red This set index page lists chemical compounds articles associated with the same name.
+Sb2S5, known as antimony red This set index article lists chemical compounds articles associated with the same name.
 If an ...

-The second Antimony Peak is in the Sierra Nevada Mountains.
-A third Antimony Peak the shortest of the three is in the Diablo ...
+The second Antimony Peak is in the Sierra Nevada Mountains; a third Antimony Peak, the shortest of the three, is in the Diablo ...
 "Antimony Peak".
 Hundred Peaks Section List.
 Angeles Chapter, Sierra Club.
 Retrieved 2009-12-09.
 "Antimony Peak".
 Geographic ... after he identified a suspected vein of silver ore on the mountain as being the metalloid antimony.
 "Antimony Peak, California ...
 Antimony Peak is a steep peak located in southern Kern County, in the San Emigdio Mountains of the Transverse Ranges of ...

 ...
 (SbBr3) is a chemical compound containing antimony in its +3 oxidation state.
 It may be made by the ...
 Antimony tribromide hydrolyzes in water to form hydrobromic acid and antimony trioxide: 2 SbBr3 + 3 H2O → Sb2O3 + 6 HBr NIOSH ...
 Alternatively, it can be prepared by the action of bromine on a mixture of antimony sulfide and antimony trioxide at 250 °C. It ...
 It is also used in the production of other antimony compounds, in chemical analysis, as a mordant, and in dyeing.
 Antimony ...